SirajRafique/Memory-Game/README.md

 Welcome to my second project (MS2).
 This is a game that tests your memory while also learning the body parts in English.
 It is designed for children or elementary level learners.

-The primary goal of the website is for users to learn and/or practice their english in the form of a game.
+The primary goal of the website is for users to learn and/or practice their English in the form of a game.

 There are 8 pictures and 8 cards.
 The user needs to select a difficulty level and then match the pairs within the time limit set to complete the game.